Close Menu

 • Pay-to-Work Offers — where job seekers are told they’ve been hired, but they have to make some upfront payments for training or equipment first.

-“Asking for money or asking you to buy something with the promise of a refund is a scam that has been around for a long time,” said Julia Tootacre, director of career strategy at Resume Templates.
+“Asking for money or asking you to buy something with the promise of a refund is a scam that has been around for a long time.
+Said Julia Tootacre, director of career strategy at Resume Templates.

 “These companies appear legitimate and sometimes even have a website, but their goal is to scam people,” she told TechNewsWorld.